marcoverpas/Italy-SFC-Model/README.md

 \end{array}
 $$

 Figures are all expressed at current prices, million euros.

-Similarly, the transactions flow matrix is:
+Similarly, the transactions-flow matrix of Italy in 2021 is:

 $$
 \begin{array}{lcccccccc}